 Key Accessories: Phone cases; photo apps; add-on lenses, grips and tripods in some cases.

 "Bridge" cameras sit between compacts and interchangeable lens models.
-They bridge the gap from beginner point-and-shoots to SLRs and mirrorless cameras, sharing some features of both.
+They span the gap between point-and-shoots to SLRs and mirrorless cameras, sharing some features of both.
 Bridge cameras are typically distinguished by their built-in optical "superzoom" lenses of up to 50x magnification, which give you the ability to shoot between wide-angle and telephoto, close-up shots without having to change lenses.
+Others will have features only found on more advanced cameras, such as multiple mode dials and larger image sensors.

 Pros: "Superzoom" lenses let you photograph everything from wide landscapes to close-ups of players down on the field during "the big game"; both automatic and manual control give you picture-taking convenience and creative options; some bridge cameras offer tilt-out, vari-angle LCDs to help with composing shots from difficult angles.